jeremycastelli/Wordpress-new-project-config/readme.md

 - DIRECTORY you can type your projects folder path
 - WORDPRESS_URL must be a zip to download, I use zip download rather than a git repository cause I personally fetch a locale (french) version of wordpress
 - THEME_URL must be a git repository
+- PLUGINS_URL is a list of plugins from the wordpress.org plugin directory
 - DB_USER, DB_PASSWORD, DB_HOST these are the defaults for MAMP
 - LOCAL_URL default is localhost:8888/ for MAMP but you could have changed it